ChryssaNab/Machine_Learning-AUEB/NN-NumPy/README.md

 ### [**The Model**](#) <a name="model"></a>

-The architecture of a Multilayer Perceptron (MLP) with a single hidden layer, designed to classify each example into one of ten categories, is illustrated below:
+The architecture of a feedforward neural network with one hidden layer, designed to classify each input example into one of ten categories, is illustrated below:

 <p align="center">
 <img src="https://github.com/ChryssaNab/Machine_Learning-AUEB/blob/master/NN-NumPy/nn.png" height="400"/>